 Edit existing records

 Import CSV makes it possible for you to bulk edit your data as opposed to editing one record at a time in Enketo.
-To edit your data, download it in CSV format then in a spreadsheet software, make the desired changes to the dataset.
+To edit your data, download it in CSV format and in spreadsheet software, and make the desired changes to the dataset.
 Once you have edited the data, upload the updated dataset back to the form.

 Under the Import CSV tab of the Submit data section of the form’s Overview page, select the edited file that you would like to upload.
-Select Add new and edit existing records in the Overwrite Setting drop-down menu then click on Import data button to upload your data.
+Select Add new and edit existing records in the Overwrite Setting drop-down menu then click on the Import Data button to upload your data.